svnavani/word_recommender/README.md

 # word_recommender

-word_recommeder.py is designed to recommend a word that should come after a word previously typed.
-My inspiration for this was how my keyboard will recommend three words for me for every word I type.
+word_recommeder.py recommends words after a previous word is typed.
+I was inspired by how my phone's keyboard recommends three words for every word I type.

-The algorithm take all words in a file, and sees what is the most common words that comes after a word.
+The algorithm takes all the words from a file, and finds the next logical word to recommend.
 It creates a hashmap of hashpmaps.
-The the outter hashmap will map a word to the word an frequency of all the words that come after that word.
-The inner hashmap contains the words and their frequencies that follow a certain word
+The outer hashmap takes a word and maps it to the word and frequency of all recommendations.
+The inner hashmap contains the recommendations and their frequencies for following a certain word.

-To run the algorithm just type in the text file or import your own text file(s) into the 'text' directory.
-In the code there is an option for the user to filter certain text files as the program will take a lot of time to finish executing for a large amount of words.
+To run the algorithm, just type in the text file or import your own text file(s) into the 'text' directory.
+In the code, there is an option for the user to filter certain text files since the program can take a large amount of time to finish executing for large word amounts.

-Since the hashmap of hashmaps takes a while to load, this would idealy be computed once and then you would just search for the word you are trying to find a recommendation for.
+Since the hashmap of hashmaps takes a while to load, this would ideally be computed once.
+Then you would just search for the word you are trying to find a recommendation for.